This Rutabaga Puff (not a Turnip Puff), is a delicious side dish to be enjoyed any time of year!

 - 3 cups hot mashed rutabaga (About 1 large sized rutabaga) (I boil my rutabaga)

 - 2 eggs

 - 1/2 tsp salt

 - 2 tbsp butter

 - 1/2 – 3/4 cup bread crumbs

-Cook, then mash your rutabaga.
+- Cook (I boil my rutabaga), then mash it.
 If you like, you can use a hand blender to puree it so it is nice and smooth (I actually prefer this method).

 Recipe from Best of Bridge